Skip to main content

 Bali Body Self Tanning Mousse

-The self-tanner faded evenly over the course of a week, making it great for either one-time use or a multi-day vacation or event where you don’t want to keep reapplying.
-And while on my skin, the product left behind no noticeable residue or staining on my clothes or bedding.
+The self-tanner faded evenly over a week, making it great for either one-time use or a multi-day vacation or event where you don’t want to keep reapplying.
+And once on my skin, the product left behind no noticeable residue or staining on my clothes or bedding.

 Pros